jshuadvd/hacks-n-notes/learnings.md

 1. CircleCI + AWS ElasticBeanstack
 1. How to display a PDF inside a web page
 1. How to convert React to PDF from NodeJS
-1. Browserify with JS script
+1. Browserify with NodeJS script (instead of gulp or CLI)

 ### February